Stairs 3 – 0 Biden

 No, you don’t need any fancy equipment or an expensive gym membership to get a great workout.
 All you need is a set of stairs and some clothes you don’t mind breaking a sweat in.
 But what even makes climbing stairs an effective workout?
 The answer is because of the way you move mechanically while doing it.
 You simultaneously extend your ankles, knees, and hips against gravity when climbing stairs, resulting in a low impact but challenging and effective way to exercise.

-Exercising with stairs is a sure fire way to break a sweat, burn calories, and build strength.
-So much so that you should be aware of how quickly you walk, run, or jog up stairs in certain situations.
-Next time you’re running late to a meeting and opt for the stairs instead of the elevator, walk up them slowly and carefully.
-Otherwise you might be breathing heavy with a bit of sweat on your nose in your next meeting!
+Exercising with stairs is a sure-fire way to break a sweat, burn calories, and build strength.
+So much so that you should be aware of how quickly you walk, run, or jog upstairs in certain situations.
+Next time you’re running late to a meeting and opt for the stairs instead of the elevator, walk up to them slowly and carefully.
+Otherwise, you might be breathing heavy with a bit of sweat on your nose in your next meeting!

 Prevent Injuries From Falling

 So let’s get back to our fantasy of becoming the next president.
 Exercising with stairs will make sure you board Air Force One flawlessly and have the strength and balance a president should.

 As we get older, you have a higher chance of falling and injuring yourself.
 This stems from a multitude of causes, including heart, vision, musculoskeletal, mental, and environmental issues.
 Something as harmless as being in a situation with bad lighting could cause you to trip and severely injure yourself.
 Or, if you suffer a heart attack you could faint or fall over, resulting in injuries.

 Climbing stairs allows you to build up the strength, power, and balance to prevent yourself from falling in a variety of situations.
 Also, think about how often you encounter a set of stairs.
 Simply adding them into your workout regimen could reduce your risk of falling on stairs next time you encounter them.